This page describes how to tweak the ranking of the search results returned by your search engines.

 scores operate in the same way in both search engine and refinement

 The following code shows the two kinds of labels in the context file:

-create a custom search engine using the Control Panel, Custom Search creates
+Programmable Search Engine using the Control Panel, Programmable Search Engine creates two

 To use search engine labels, do the following: